bethwjohnson/portfolio/Project_Red_v_Blue_Webserver/README.md

 # Red v.
 Blue Team - Webserver
 ## Elizabeth Johnson
 ---
+A Red Team and Blue Team exploration of a WordPress Webservers.
+Due to time constraints, only Target 1 was fully explored.

+## Table of Contents
+- Red Team Summary of Opertions
+- Blue Team Summary of Opertions
+- References

+Red Team: Utilized the following tools during the engagement:
+- Kali Linux
+- WPScan
+- Nmap
+- Metasploit including custom exploits with:
+  - MSFvenom
+  - Meterpreter
+  - MSFconsole

+Blue Team: Utilized an ELK Stack solution including:
+- Filebeat
+- Metricbeat
+- Packetbeat
+- Kibana
+- Watcher

 # Red Team: Summary of Operations
 ---
+This engagement covered a network running  WordPress Webservers.
+Due to time constraints, only Target 1 was fully explored.
+Also, due to the nature of the exercise, the first and last stages of reconnaissance and covering the tracks were omitted.
+This engagement covered scanning and enumeration, gaining access and persistence.

 ## Table of Contents
 - Exposed Services
 - Critical Vulnerabilities